raimohanska/snap-skeleton/README.md

 - `withForkedServer` is a wrapper that forks a given action in its own thread and kills the thread after the test
 - `post` creates a Test that POSTs given data to given URL and verifies the result using `Matching`, `Exactly` or `ReturnCode`
 - `get` creates a similar Test for HTTP GET

+This test uses `Main.serve (setPort port defaultConfig)` as the argument for `withForkedServer` to start up the example web services in the port 8001.

 Status
 ======